• Home

 • Feel free to use a whole onion, chopped and sauteed in oil rather than onion powder.
 Using the powder makes for an easier soup.

-• If you prefer whole garlic as opposed to the powder, you will need either 3 tsp of minced garlic or about 4 cloves of garlic.
+• If you prefer whole garlic as opposed to the powder, you will need either 3 teaspoon of minced garlic or about 4 cloves of garlic.
 Saute the garlic in oil before adding to the soup.

 • Don’t have any chicken stock?
 It’s fine to use vegetable stock or a stock concentrate mixed with water.
 Bouillon cubes will also work in a pinch, simply dissolve them in the correct amount of water (6 Cups) and follow the package instructions so that they are the proper strength for 6 Cups of water.
 Do NOT add any salt until you have tasted though as bouillon tends to be very salty.